danielrothschild/danielrothschild.github.io/_pages/38_attitudes.md

 <div class="title"> ABOUT </div>

-This seminar will focus on the semantics of propositional attitudes reports, such as 'Mary thought that Vanessa was sick'.
+This seminar will focus on the semantics of propositional attitudes reports.
 We will begin by examining the basic question of what attitudes ascriptions are, syntactically and semantically.
 On the traditional view they express a relationship between an attitude holder and a proposition.
 We will critically examine the motivations for this view and explore an alternative framework.
 Other topics will include the semantics of desire reports and the role of presuppositions in attitude ascriptions.

 <div class="title"> INSTRUCTORS </div>